NexClipper/NexClipper/README.md

 For beta service, visit https://server.nexclipper.com

 # NexClipper
-NexClipper is an open source software to monitor and manage performance of the container cluster -  Docker andKubernetes.
+NexClipper is an open source software to monitor and manage performance of the container cluster -  Docker and Kubernetes.
 NexClipper features the following capabilities:
 * Fullstack dashboard (Infrastructure, Kubernetes)
 * Container Cluster (Kuberentes)